himharsh1997/aws-certification-notes/README.md

     - Supports HTTP, HTTPS, Websocket protocol.
   - **Network Load Balancer(v2 - new generation)** - 2017 - NLB
     - Supports TCP,TLS(secure TCP), UDP.
+    - Provides the highest performance and lowest latency if your application needs it.
+    - Network Load Balancer has one static IP address per AZ and you can attach an Elastic IP address to it.
+Application Load Balancers and Classic Load Balancers as a static DNS name.
   - **Gateway Load Balancer** - 2020 - GWLB
     - Operates at network layer(3) - IP Protocol
   - It is recommended to use the newer generation load balancers as they provide more flexibility.